Appointments

 We are not able to see walk-ins so please make an appointment before attending.

-Our doctors conduct telephone appointments at the end of morning surgery.
-You will be offered a five minute telephone appointment at an arranged time.
+Our doctors conduct telephone appointments at given times.
+You will be offered a ten minute telephone appointment at an arranged time and the doctor will contact you.
+The doctor will try twice on given telephone number before asking the patient to rearrange an appointment.
 This is best used for simple requests or following up results.
+Please make sure we have your up to date telephone number.

-Nurses appointments are available Monday to Friday from 7.30am – 6.00pm.
+Nurses appointments are available Monday to Friday from 8am to 6pm.

 You must give your employer a doctor's 'fit note' (sometimes called a 'sick note') if you've been ill for more than 7 days in a row and have taken sick leave.
 This includes non-working days, such as weekends and bank holidays.